the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-socials.md

 Consider hosting a social breakfast or networking session before lunch for all attendees.
 This can provide an opportunity for people to meet one another and join discussions before the formal start of your event.

-Additionally, for events taking place in-person, consider hosting in-person networking events **before** a sit-down lunch or meal.
-This will both help people with anxiety who may feel uncomfortable and unsure of where to sit and eat lunch, and can also act as an ice breaker to faciliatte conversation between researchers and attendees with lived experience.
+Additionally, for events taking place in person, consider hosting in-person networking events **before** a sit-down lunch or meal.
+This will both help people with anxiety who may feel uncomfortable and unsure of where to sit and eat lunch, and can also act as an ice breaker to facilitate conversation between researchers and attendees with lived experience.
 Hosting a social session before sit-down meals can help these attendees connect with other people and identify who to sit with during the meal.